L3B7/SensorDataCollector-public/README.md

+# Please record measurements with the Trigger method:
+0. Grant the permissions
+1. Set the timer value (~1-5min)
+2. Enable the trigger switch
+3. Lock the screen, lay the phone down on the table (or in your pocket), the countdown will start.
+4. When you receive the notification:
+     - Pick up the phone
+     - Open the screenlock
+     - Close the screen and put the phone back into a resting position To finish the measurement session, turn off the trigger switch.

 # SensorDataCollector
 ## Data Collection App for Gesture based User Authentication
 The goal of this app is to record measurements of people picking up the phone from the table or a pocket.
 These measurements collected by the different on-board sensors will be used to test the theory on a larger scale that the the pickup motion can be used to uniquely identify and authenticate smartphone users.

 ## Snooping method
 This app uses a permission that lets it detect (and read the content) of every notification received.
 This permission is neccessary to let the app detect incoming notifications to trigger a measurement.